wso2/docs-is/en/docs/using-wso2-identity-server/invoking-an-endpoint-from-a-different-domain.md

 .war file from the JavaScript of a web application that is located in a different domain than the WSO2 Identity Server domain.

 !!! tip

-    This is relevant for any REST endpoint in the WSO2 Identity Server.
+    This is relevant for any REST endpoint in WSO2 Identity Server.

 When attempting this, you will typically see a "No